Contact Us for a Free Consultation (213) 542-0979

 Special Prosecutors for Large-Scale Embezzlement

-Santa Barbara is one of the tougher courthouses in California.
-There's not a huge amount of offenses that are prosecuted in that courthouses.
+Santa Barbara is one of the toughest courthouses in California.
+There's a small number of offenses prosecuted in those courthouses.

 These prosecutors are responsible for handling embezzlement-related offenses involving large dollar amounts.
-Those prosecutors have a lot of experience and are typically looking to send people to prison and get the money back for the person or people who lost the money.
+They have extensive experience and typically seek to send people to prison and recover the money lost.

-So, what I have you do is, come into my office, sit down and go over all the facts and details related to your case, and first decide whether or not the case can be defended.
+So, I have you come into my office, sit down, review all the facts and details related to your case, and then decide whether or not the case can be defended.

-If it can be defended, then what we're going to do is get an investigative plan together.
-I'll send my investigator out — a former police officer — with specific instructions about what we need him to do.
+If it can be defended, we'll put together an investigative plan.
+I'll send my investigator—a former police officer—with specific instructions about what we need him to do.

 Preparing a Mitigation Package

-If, on the other hand, we decide that it's not a case that can be defended and we need to negotiate, then we're going to start to put together a mitigation package.
+If, on the other hand, we decide that it's not a case that can be defended and we need to negotiate, then we will start to put together a mitigation package.

-We're going to start to put together your story so that the prosecutor and the judge have everything related to the offense that helps you, because typically, the police officers, the sheriff's department in Santa Barbara county are not going to put the time and effort in to get your side of the story.
+We're going to start putting together your story so that the prosecutor and the judge have everything related to the offense that helps you.
+Typically, the police officers and the sheriff's department in Santa Barbara County are not going to put the time and effort in to get your side of the story.

-They're not going to investigate things that might actually help you.
-What they're going to do is get all the evidence they can against you and put yourself in a position where you either have to take a deal or take the case to trial.
+They're not going to investigate things that might help you.
+They will gather all the evidence they can against you and put you in a position where you must make a deal or take the case to trial.

-Once we make the decision of what we're going to do, then we're going to put a plan together.
+Once we decide on what we're going to do, we will put a plan together.
 We're going to work together on the plan so that we both know what needs to be done and we can get the result that you need.

 So, if you're charged with embezzlement in Santa Barbara, you've come to the right place.
 Take the first step now.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.
 Come into my office.

-We'll sit down and go over all the facts and details of your case and then we'll get a plan together that puts you in the best position possible so that you can put my experience to work for you.
+We'll review all the facts and details of your case, and then we'll put together a plan that puts you in the best position possible so that you can use my experience.

 Menu